andymchen566/iso-ne-energy-forecast/README.md

 # ISO-NE Energy Forecast

 ## Description
 This library harnesses data from ISO New England (ISO-NE) and alternative data sources to provide real-time forecasts of electricity demand, supply, and clearing price.
 By leveraging historical data and employing machine learning techniques, this project aims to deliver precise and actionable trading signals when potential market mispricing occurs.
-These insights are crucial for energy traders in optimizing their intraday market-making and position management, for both delta-one and non-linear products.
+These insights are crucial for energy traders in optimizing their intraday market-making and position management, for both delta-1 and nonlinear products.

 ## Features
 - Uses LSTM for Temporal Dependency Solving